Table of Contents

 There are three primary types of planned gifts:

-2. Gifts that generate income or provide other financial benefits to the donor.
+- Planned gifts that generate income or provide other financial benefits to the donor and their loved ones.

 Various planned gift options fall into one or more of the above categories.
 They are:

-A bequest is an official statement in a will, trust, or estate plan that allot a specific gift to a charity named in the statement.
+A bequest is an official statement in a will, trust, or estate plan that allot a specific planned gifts to a charity named in the statement.

-Bequests are a popular form of planned giving, and they alone have generated $46 billion for nonprofits between 2019 and 2021.
+Bequests are a popular form of this giving, and they alone have generated $46 billion for nonprofits between 2019 and 2021.

 There are three ways in which a bequest can be carried out: